WRansohoff/nmigen_rv32i_min/README.md

 Until I add a GPIO peripheral and/or debugging interface, the only means of testing the CPU in real hardware is through a non-standard "LED" opcode.
 It sets the output states of pins 39-41 to the 3 least-significant bits of a given CPU register; those pins are usually connected to LEDs on `iCE40UP` boards because they also have PWM capabilities.

-The CPU design is also fairly inefficient; it uses a little over 4,000 LUTs, and it sounds like a minimal implementation shouldn't take many more than 1,000.
+The CPU design is also fairly inefficient; it uses a little less than 3,500 LUTs, and it sounds like a minimal implementation shouldn't take many more than 1,000.
+It also doesn't include a debugging interface.

 So even though this table of test coverage looks okay, there's plenty more work to do before it can run an arbitrary C program.